mozilla/application-services/docs/product-portal/applications/consuming-megazord-libraries.md

 ## Using a custom Megazord

 The default megazord library contains compiled rust code for *all* components published by Application Services.
-If the consuming application only uses a subset of those components, it's possible to its package size and load time by using a custom-built megazord library containing only the required components.
+If the consuming application only uses a subset of those components, it's possible to reduce its package size and load time by using a custom-built megazord library containing only the required components.

 First, you will need to select an appropriate custom megazord.
 Application Services publishes several custom megazords to fit the needs of existing Firefox applications: